Herding & Sheepdog Training

 Assessment - How is your dog with sheep - not interested, sheepdog, potential trialist, chaser.

 Find out and have a suitable plan for your dog.

 If your dog has potential we can take you through the basics of starting your dog on sheep.

 The initial assessment and training session usually lasts about one and half hours and costs £60.
 If your dog is not interested we will only charge you for the time you have taken up.

 Follow up session usually last about one hour and cost £40.

 Herding Assessments are for pastoral breeds.
-We will accept all breeds from herding origins but not terriers or lurchers, dogs can be of any age from 6months as their assessment will be done to suit them.
+We will accept all breeds from herding origins but not terriers or lurchers, dogs can be of any age from 6 months as their assessment will be done to suit the dog ability.

-If your dog has potential we can recommend training in conjunction with "all about sheepdogs" http://allaboutsheepdogs.com/ depending on what your aspirations are i.e. do you want a working farm dog, or to compete in sheepdog trials, or pass a breed working test such as the Kennel Club herding test for Border Collies.
+If your dog has potential we can get you started on the basics and advise on your ongoing training depending on what your aspirations are i.e. do you want a working farm dog, or to compete in sheepdog trials, or pass a breed working test such as the Kennel Club herding test for Border Collies.

 Jane and Bonnie a cautionary tale